Groenendael Breed Summary

 Energetic, Intelligent, Affectionate, Loyal and Active

-These doggies are a variant of the Belgian Shepherd however, they are sometimes treated as a distinct breed.
-But here in the UK, they are considered a variant.
+These dogs are a variant of the Belgian Shepherd however, they are sometimes treated as a distinct breed however, here in the UK, they are considered a variant.

 Fun Fact: There are three other varieties of the Belgian Shepherd, alongside the Groenendael!

 |Lifespan||13 – 14 Years|